noslenfa/thing-pink-exercise/README.md

 - Enter the webapp folder and start the App by running `npm start`;
 - App should open your browser and start automatically.
 If not access it via: `http://localhost:3000/`

+## Build Setup
+- Follow the steps in [Local Setup](#local-setup) until you installed all dependencies
+- Enter the webapp folder and create a build by running `npm run build`;
+- You can find your build information inside the dist folder
+- **NOTE:** Under config/env.js you should update your production BASE_URL to your servers one (check the TODO there)

 ## App Information
 This app is divided in four main parts as described bellow.